Close

 Loving Father

 By Missy Smith I grew up with a great father.
 He was always in my corner to cheer me on and to tell me that he loved me.
 I can remember at a very young age feeling special to him as he would take time to play with my brother and me.
-He would often take time to sit and read a Bible story to us out of our Big Bible book.
-My dad was […]
+He would often […]

 Never Been a Mother

 A Mother’s Day Reflection By Bailey Smith This is no surprise, but I’ve never been a mother.
 Frankly, the thought of being a mother is one that would cause me to wake up sweaty and scared to death in the middle of the night!
 However, I do feel like I’m somewhat knowledgeable about mothers.
-I’ve been around them and known them since I can remember.
-The first mother I remember was my […]
+I’ve […]

 Donuts for Dads!

 Donuts for Dads – February 24, 2020 This word of encouragement was shared by Tony Tench to the Dads and Granddads who gathered with their children at Mother’s Morning Out today!
-The MMO schedule allows them to have a Mother’s Day Tea with the Moms but they are not in session for Father’s Day so they always look forward to Donuts with Dads in February! ——————————————————————- Thanks Dads and Grands for gathering with your children […]
+The MMO schedule allows them to have a Mother’s Day Tea with the Moms but they are not in session for Father’s Day so […]

 So Moms….Mother’s Day Blog 2018

 By Missy Smith My kids are perfectionists!
 They want so bad to please their teachers, coaches, dance instructors and peers.
 They get so upset when they make a little mistake.
 They want to do things well and make sure that everyone is proud with their performance.
-They often get really upset when they don’t do something well.
-I know exactly where my girls get this from, as I do the same thing.
-One day, my oldest […]
+They often get really upset when they don’t do something […]

 Learning to see the “What is”

 By Michelle Moser I met my husband on a blind date on Easter weekend of 2015.
 My mom’s friend thought it would be a good idea for us to meet, and needless to say she was right.
 One thing that bonded us early on was the strong desire to start a family.
-With both of us in our mid-thirties, we were ready to start a new chapter in our lives.
-Bruce and I dated for […]
+With both of […]

 Overcomer: A Journey Through Grief

 By Suzanne Martin In June 2015, my husband, Don, and I flew from Oklahoma to North Carolina for an annual month-long stay with family.
 All the emotions were in tow: excitement, anticipation, anxiety, and happiness.
 The morning after we arrived, my world changed abruptly and I would never be the same.
-As Pop, as Don was affectionately named by our family, was leaving the breakfast table his breathing became labored and his steps faltered.
-Something […]
+As Pop, as Don […]

 Yes, Jesus Knows Me!

 By Lauren Wortman I must admit, I used to think of Jesus as an alien.
 Come on, Jesus does some weird things.
-Like that time he killed the fig tree to make a point about having faith, or when he cried at the death of a friend only to turn around and bring him back to life.
-I heard these stories about Jesus, and it seemed to me that he was trying his best to […]
+Like that time he killed the fig tree to make a point about having faith, or when he cried at the death of a friend only to turn around and bring him back […]

 Merry Stinkin’ Christmas!

 By Tara Beth Warrick In my former life, I was a Type A individual.
 Always on time.
 Always prepared.
 If I was not as talented as my competition, I could certainly out work them.
 In some ways, this drive was very helpful as it got me into college.
-In other ways, it led me to feel the need to control every situation in my life, instead of relying on my Lord to guide me through. […]
+In other ways, it led me to […]